-ACTF will complement the efforts of the Advisory Commission on Disabilities (ACD) and report to the ACD as appropriate.
-Whereas the ACD focuses on City of Naperville facilities, programs and operations, this new task force looks beyond City-owned and operated programs/facilities to assist individuals and private companies within the City.
-This group is organized as a citizen committee with areas of focus likely including: transportation, young adult and youth initiatives, business compliance, employment, education/awareness and collaboration.
+The Accessible Community Task Force (ACTF) is a citizen committee formed in August 2016 to complement the efforts of the Advisory Commission on Disabilities (ACD).
+Whereas the ACD focuses on City of Naperville facilities, programs and operations, this task force looks beyond City-owned and operated programs/facilities to assist individuals and private companies within in the City.
+Areas of focus include transportation, young adult and youth initiatives, business compliance, employment, education/awareness and collaboration.

 The ACTF meets at 7 p.m. on the second Wednesday of each month in the lunch room of the Naperville Municipal Center, 400 S. Eagle St.

 Peter Zibble, Operations Manager

 In the City's 2017 Community Survey, 10 percent of households reported having someone in the household having a disability as recognized by the Americans with Disabilities Act.

 The new Person with a Disability Wallet Card is now available at any Secretary of State Driver’s Services Facility for people diagnosed with an intellectual, developmental or mental condition.
 This card can be presented to police during a traffic stop to help explain behavior that could otherwise be interpreted as angry, uncooperative or suspicious.